Interfaces & Tools#

 Zonda is a web interface designed to facilitate the generation of External Parameter data (EXTPAR) on ICON triangular grids for research and on-demand simulations.
 This is realized as a two-step process:

 1. In the frontend, the user specifies the domain(s) including the appropriate settings for the external parameter generation.
-Example configurations and a expert mode with additional choices are available to assist the user.
+Example configurations and an expert mode with additional choices are available to assist the user.
 As a result, the user gets a JSON code snippet which is required for the second step.

 2. In the backend, the JSON code has to be pasted into a github issue.
 Then, the github CI triggers the generation of the ICON Grid and EXTPAR data.